google/WebFundamentals/src/content/en/updates/posts/2016/03/mse-sourcebuffer.markdown

 ---
 layout: updates/post
-title: "Media Source API: Select Playback Order"
+title: "Media Source API: automatically ensure gapless playback of media segments in append order"
-description: "The Media Source API enables JavaScript to construct media streams for playback for uses cases such as adaptive streaming.
-This update to Chrome makes it possible to set the playback order of media segments."
+description: "The Media Source API enables JavaScript to construct media streams for playback.
+From Chrome 50, it's possible to use the <em>sequence</em> mode to ensure media segments are automatically relocated in the timeline to be adjacent, in the order they were appended to a <code>SourceBuffer</code>."
-published_on: 2016-03-09
+published_on: 2016-03-10
-updated_on: 2016-03-09
+updated_on: 2016-03-10
 authors:
   - samdutton
 tags: